transtats/transtats/README.md

 ## Translation Statistics

-Transtats is a django app for developers, package maintainers and translators to have consolidated translation progress report handy.
+Transtats is a Django app, for developers, package maintainers and translators, with an idea of some solution around tracking translation progress of the package for downstream releases with respect to current development.
-Fetched translation statistics can be verified against a release stream/branch and notifications can be set.

 #### Setup development environment: virtualenv